-Speaking of assholes, that is also the other interesting thing about the book: seeing just how degenerate and horrible many of the super-rich people are, or are depicted as.
-Again, I’m loathe to take the book’s depictions as fact, but there are so many believable details about what scumbags these guys are that it’s kind of hard to not believe at least some percentage of it.
+Speaking of assholes, that is also the other interesting thing about the book: seeing just how horrible many of the super-rich people are, or at least are depicted as.
+Again, I’m loathe to take the book’s depictions as fact, but there are so many believable details about what assholes these guys are that it’s kind of hard to not believe at least some percentage of it.

 For example, the book talks about Bob Safai, the businessman who you may remember playing in Poker After Dark and High Stakes Poker; he was the guy who played horribly and just bitched and moaned and berated people on those shows, and he does more of it in this book, painting a compelling picture of a millionaire who is just a miserable person.

 And there’s Rick Salomon, the guy who filmed the Paris Hilton sex tape and allegedly sold it for millions without her permission.
 (As with most things you hear about, I have no clue how true this is.)
 In one scene, Molly opens the door for him as he arrives for his first time at her game and he asks her, “Wanna fuck?”